mplacona/androidthings.rocks/_posts/2017-01-08-your-first-blinking-led.md

 ```
 git clone git@github.com:mplacona/HelloThings.git
 ```
+You can also download the finished code in [this repository](https://github.com/mplacona/BlinkThings) or carry on with the instructions.

 Open up `hellothings/MainActivity.java` and add the following static and member variables at the top of the class and resolve the dependencies to `Handler` and `Gpio`: